Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

      :aux-params (m/aux-params mod)}))
 ```

 Next, we need to reuse the base model learned parameters.
-We get rid of the last fully connected layers of the ResNet model and connect a new one.
+We remove the last fully connected layers of the `ResNet` model and plug a new one.

 The idea is that the base layer has learned how to classify different shapes and patterns when the new classification head will learn how to combine this knowledge to discriminate between 37 pet breeds.

 ```clojure
 (defn mk-fine-tune-model